davidcalikes/portfolio-project-one/README.md

 Functioning as a promotional tool for the band, this website will help market the music and image of Cumasc Gael to their specified target audience.

-By presenting the artistic identity and personality of Cumasc Gael the site aims to provide users with a positive emotional experience underpinned by the groups creative output and style.
+By presenting the artistic identity and personality of Cumasc Gael the site aims to provide users with a positive emotional experience underpinned by the band's creative output and style.

 <img src="assets/readme_images/readme_resp.png">